 Rejected applications are returned to the applicant with a letter of rejection, explanation, and a blank application for voter registration.

 Voter registration applications can be submitted at any time.
 The mail and online voter registration closes 28 days BEFORE an election.
 In person voter registration can be done at the clerk's office during business hours 28 days before an election, and 10 am- 6 pm the Saturday prior to an election.

 - Major Parties

 - New Mexico Democratic Party

 - New Mexico Republican Party

 - Libertarian Party of New Mexico

-- Green Party of New Mexico
+- New Mexico Working Families Party

 New Mexico is a closed Primary state.
-Registering to vote for a party other than a Major Party or Declining to State a party disqualifies you from voting in a Primary election.
+Registering to vote for a party other than a Major Party, or Declining to State a party, disqualifies you from voting in a Primary election.